berry-cs/sinbad/tutorials/racket/weather2-func.md

 where *T<sub>a</sub>* is the air temperature in Fahrenheit degrees and *v* is the wind speed in miles per hour.
 Note that the wind chill temperature is only defined for temperatures 50&deg;F or below and wind speeds of 3 mph or faster.

-Design a function that computes the wind chill based on this formula, given temperature (F) and wind speed (MPH).
+Design a function named `wind-chill` that computes the wind chill based on this formula, given temperature (F) and wind speed (MPH).
 If the temperature is above 50&deg;F or the wind speed is below 3, then your function should produce `false` to indicate that the computation is not defined.
 Otherwise, *round* the result to the nearest whole number.

 Make sure you follow the Design Recipe.
 You may use [this website](http://www.nws.noaa.gov/om/cold/wind_chill.shtml) to generate sample data for examples/tests, but make sure you calculate at least one example yourself "by hand" before you start writing the function body.